dvarrazzo/replisome/README.rst

 - `The sender`__ is a PostgreSQL logical replication decoder plugin that can be widely configured in order to choose what data to emit and how.

-- `The receiver`__ is an easy to extend Python framework allowing manipualtion and consumption of data produced by a sender.
+- `The receiver`__ is an easy to extend Python framework allowing manipulation and consumption of data produced by a sender.
 It is easy to write your own extensions to this framework, or ditch it altogether and make direct use of the data produced by the sender.